PeterBengtson/Ooloi-docs/ADRs/0018-API-gRPC-Interface-Generation.md

 ## Decision

-We will implement **unified Clojure-aware gRPC architecture with comprehensive bidirectional asynchronous communication** using the following approach:
+We will implement **unified Clojure-aware gRPC architecture with server-to-client event notifications** using the following approach:

 ### 1. Unified Protobuf Schema (Updated 2025)